HEPATITIS C TREATMENT

 What are the treatment side-effects?

-Most medicines can have side-effects and each person’s experience will be different.
+All medicines can have side-effects and each person’s experience will be different.
 The new DAA medicines have far fewer side-effects and are better tolerated than the older medicines.
 If you do experience side-effects they may include fatigue, headache, insomnia and nausea, but they are uncommon and typically mild.
 Please discuss possible side-effects with your doctor.
-It is important to understand what the possible side-effects are for any medicines you will be taking and to tell your doctor if you are experiencing any symptoms.

 For more information on hep C treatment you can contact the National Hepatitis Info Line on 1800 437 222.